pi-star-2025/pi_star/Red_Spider_314159.md

 All over the body, including the navel belly button.

 Bc pi has a "knot" in it, to explain 8-5-3 deferred time, and it’s also explained visually with deltas.

 The double explanation (linear numerical and calculus of geometry) emphasizes the message.

 The infinity shape is how the 5-sided light looks to be quantumly 8.

 Kind of like 2 eyes.

-Bc our eyes are constantly doing trillions of 8-5-3 exchanges each second.
+Our eyes are constantly doing trillions of 8-5-3 exchanges each second, tying up the mind in consciousness.

 And all over our body, we have these 8-5-3 pretzels.